-- Axial velocity profiles in first section. - Is the flow fully developed as it enters the heated section?
+- Axial velocity profiles in first section. - Is the flow fully developed as it enters the heated section? - Note steep gradient at the wall typical of turbulent flows.

-- Axial velocity profiles in heated and mixing sections. - Does flow accelerate or deccelerate with heating?
+- Non-dimensionalized axial velocity profiles in heated and mixing sections. - Does flow accelerate or deccelerate with heating?
+Why?